Bassetlaw District Council launched its drive to engage 13-18 year old students in their community in August 2015.

 ◄ click on this Have YOUR Say banner.

-For Youth Council meeting dates and agendas, see Bassetlaw District Council’s website here...
+For more on Bassetlaw District Council support for young people, see Bassetlaw District Council’s website here...

 14th November in Worksop Town Hall

-Bassetlaw has loads of support and advice for young people (under 25s) as these posters show:
+Bassetlaw has loads of support and advice for young people (under 25s) as these posters show - click on them for larger views:

 Do you need to chat to someone, in confidence, about things that are troubling you?